SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    |   ``'gs'`` / projection to eigenstates of ground-state Hamiltonian.
    |   ``'rt'`` / projection to eigenstates of instantaneous Hamiltonian.
    | This is printed everty ``out_projection_step`` step during time-propagation.
-   | XXX not yet implemented XXX
-   | XXX how about isoalted system??
-XXX
-   | XXX how about multiscale option??
-XXX

 - **nenergy** (integer, Default=1000)
    Number of energy grid points for frequency-domain analysis.